The Potential Role of a Hydrogen Network in Europe: Introduction

-For our analysis, we use an open capacity expansion model of the European energy system, PyPSA-Eur-Sec, which, in contrast to many previous studies, \cite{henningComprehensiveModel2014,mathiesenSmartEnergy2015,connollySmartEnergy2016,lofflerDesigningModel2017,blancoPotentialHydrogen2018,brownSynergiesSector2018,in-depth_2018,victoria2020} combines a fully sector-coupled approach with a high spatio-temporal resolution and multi-carrier transmission infrastructure representation so that it can capture the various transport bottlenecks that constrain the cost-effective integration of variable renewable energy.
-The model co-optimises the investment and operation of generation, storage, conversion and transmission infrastructures for the least-cost outcome in a single linear optimisation problem, covering 181 regions and a 3-hourly time resolution for a full year.
-It incorporates spatially distributed demands of the electricity, industry, buildings, agriculture and transport sectors, including shipping and aviation as well as non-energy feedstock demands in the chemicals industry.
+For our analysis, we use an open capacity expansion model of the European energy system, PyPSA-Eur-Sec, which, in contrast to many previous studies, \cite{henningComprehensiveModel2014,mathiesenSmartEnergy2015,connollySmartEnergy2016,Loffler_2019,blancoPotentialHydrogen2018,brownSynergiesSector2018,in-depth_2018,victoria2020,ludererImpactDeclining2021,gea-bermudezRoleSector2021} combines a fully sector-coupled approach with a high spatio-temporal resolution and multi-carrier transmission infrastructure representation so that it can capture the various transport bottlenecks that constrain the cost-effective integration of variable renewable energy.\cite{frysztackiStrongEffect2021} The model co-optimises the investment and operation of generation, storage, conversion and transmission infrastructures for the least-cost outcome in a single linear optimisation problem, covering 181 regions and a 3-hourly time resolution for a full year.
+A sensitivity analysis varying the model's spatio-temporal resolution is included in \cref{sec:si:sensitivity-time,sec:si:sensitivity-space}.
+The regional scope comprises the European Union without Cyprus and Malta as well as the United Kingdom, Norway, Switzerland, Albania, Bosnia and Herzegovina, Montenegro, North Macedonia, Serbia and Kosovo.
+It incorporates spatially distributed demands of the electricity, industry, buildings, agriculture and transport sectors, including dense fuels in shipping and aviation as well as non-energy feedstock demands in the chemicals industry.
 Primary energy supply comes from wind, solar, biomass, hydro, and limited amounts of fossil oil and gas.
-The energy flows between the system's energy carriers are modelled by various technologies, including heat pumps, combined heat and power (CHP) plants, thermal storage, electric vehicles, batteries, power-to-X processes, fuel cells, and geological potentials of underground hydrogen storage.
-Data on electricity and gas transmission infrastructure is also included to determine grid expansion needs and retrofitting potentials.
-The model also features detailed management of carbon flows between capture, usage, sequestration and emissions to the atmosphere to track carbon through the system.
+The energy flows between the system's energy carriers are modelled by various technologies, including heat pumps, combined heat and power (CHP) plants, thermal storage, electric vehicles, batteries, power-to-X processes, hydrogen fuel cells, and geological potentials of underground hydrogen storage.
+Data on existing electricity and gas transmission infrastructure is also included to determine grid expansion needs and retrofitting potentials.
+The model also features detailed management of carbon flows between capture, usage, sequestration, removal and emissions to the atmosphere to track carbon through the system.
 More details on the model are presented in the \nameref{sec:methods} and \nameref{sec:si}.
-The model is open-source and based on open data such that results can be reproduced and assumptions may be modified by others (\href{https://github.com/pypsa/pypsa-eur-sec}{github.com/pypsa/pypsa-eur-sec}).
+The model is open-source and based on open data (\href{https://github.com/pypsa/pypsa-eur-sec}{github.com/pypsa/pypsa-eur-sec}).